-Our Engineering courses in the Austin region offer an unforgettable experience!
-Each and every week, your child will dive into a cool new project, such as designing, building and testing a machine or bridge using LEGO® bricks or K’NEX® pieces.
+The fun begins with Sylvan’s Engineering programs in the Austin region.
+Your child will have an amazing time working on a different hands-on project every week, such as constructing cool machines or bridges using LEGO® bricks or K’NEX® pieces.
 Your child will get those creative juices flowing as he or she teams up with a buddy to build these awesome structures and challenges other teams to friendly games and competitions.
-It’s a fantastic way for your child to learn how to problem-solve just like an engineer and get equipped with 21st century skills in the process!
+It’s an exciting way for your child to solve problems just like an engineer and develop valuable 21st century skills in the process!

 21st Century Learning

 Beyond being big on fun, our Engineering programs in the Austin region are also designed to equip your child with valuable STEM (science, technology, engineering and math) abilities.
 Through creative activities, immersive learning and group collaboration, your child will build valuable problem solving and critical thinking competencies that can make a lasting impact both academically and personally!▼

 Think Like a Real Engineer!

 From figuring out how to design complex structures to testing and tweaking them in order to come up with an improved solution, your child will be tackling problems just like a real engineer!
 Our interactive courses are a great way for your aspiring inventor to get to grips with science, engineering and architectural concepts while activating his or her creativity and imagination in the process.
 Parents can join in on the fun too: we send out regular email communication to keep you in the loop every week.
 In addition, we’ll provide a sneak peek of the next week’s project so the whole family can get excited for the next fun project!

 Our Engineering courses in the Austin region feature: